Flank/flank-dashboard/docs/02_process.md

 Use the [Fixes #0](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) keyword so that the relevant issue is closed when the pull request is merged.

-## Pull Requests

-Use the [Fixes #0](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) keyword so that the relevant issue is closed when the pull request is merged.

 Each pull request should be [connected to an issue](https://help.zenhub.com/support/solutions/articles/43000010350-connecting-pull-requests-to-github-issues) using ZenHub.

 ## Merging Pull Requests